 It is never too early for students to explore fellowships, or for you to recommend a student to us.
 There are fellowships for every class year and actions students can take at every stage of their undergraduate career.
-Please email email@example.com to drop us a note about any students you find particularly promising.
+Please fill out this brief form to let us know about any students you find particularly promising.
 We will follow up and open a dialogue with them.

 Faculty members who teach in the Core Curriculum get to know students at a crucial stage in their development.
 Please look out for messages from our office.
 We will ask you about students who have strong critical thinking skills, who express themselves well, and who are particularly engaged with the material in these courses.

 The Junior Year